Lab meetings are fun, especially when you get to talk about all the hard work you've done!

 Favourite thing to do in science: anything that has to do with microscopes!

-I'm super tall, I love to hike, and my favorite thing to do is travel and take pictures!
+About Me: I'm super tall, I love to hike, and my favorite thing to do is travel and take pictures!

 I’m an avid reader since I could hold a book – I remember my dad reading “The Hobbit” to me and my brother and sister for our bedtime stories and to this day I’m obsessed with anything Tolkien (except maybe the new hobbit movies).
 I’ve been drawing since I could hold a crayon and to this day I love sketching (I always include something I draw in nearly everything I present!).
 I remember the first time I stole my parent’s waterproof film camera and started taking and staging pictures of our two dogs – of course we put dressed them in a homemade dress and tux and married them and I was the wedding photographer.